ACLED Endpoint

 location string The name of the location at which the event took place.

-latitude decimal The latitude of the location in four decimal degrees notation (EPSG:3857).
+latitude decimal The latitude of the location in four decimal degrees notation (EPSG:4326).

-longitude decimal The longitude of the location in four decimal degrees notation (EPSG:3857).
+longitude decimal The longitude of the location in four decimal degrees notation (EPSG:4326).

 geo_precision int A numeric code between 1 and 3 indicating the level of certainty of the location recorded for the event.
-The higher the number, the lower the precision.
+The higher the number, the lower the precisi

 source string The sources used to record the event.
 Separated by a semicolon.